stepnem/draft-ietf-dnsop-generalized-notify/draft-ietf-dnsop-generalized-notify.md

 ## Processing of NOTIFY Messages

-TODO: how to interpret multiple NOTIFY records?
+TODO: how to interpret multiple DSYNC records?
+JOHANI: what is the question?

 While the receiving side will often be a scanning service provided by the registry itself, it is expected that in the ICANN RRR model, some registries will prefer registrars to conduct CDS/CDNSKEY scans.

-For such parents, the receiving service should notify the appropriate registrar, over any communication channel deemed suitable between registry and registrar (such as EPP, or possibly by forwarding the actual NOTIFY(CDS) or NOTIFY(CSYNC) directly).
+For such parents, the suitable registrar notification endpoint should be published in the parent zone, thereby enabling child zones to direct their generalized notifications to the appropriate target.

-Such internal processing is inconsequential from the perspective of the child: the NOTIFY packet is simply sent to the notification address.
+Such internal processing is inconsequential from the perspective of the child: the NOTIFY message is simply sent to the notification address.

 Upon receipt of a (potentially forwarded) NOTIFY(CDS) for a particular child zone at the published address for CDS notifications, the parent